Some people stand out.

 Such a comparison is unfair!

-If a teacher graded students this way, he would be fired.
+If a teacher graded students this way, we would fire him.

 Almost everybody has the impostor feeling on some level or another.